4sh/localhost-tools/README.md

 This will return the assigned port in the body, and then you can start your server on this port, and it will be accessible at http://your-server-name.localtest.me:9999/

-If you run a java server, you can use the very lightweight `dev-proxy-lib` library to register your server.
+If you run a java server, you can use the very lightweight `dev-proxy-lib` library to register your server (pure java, non dependency).

 Example in kotlin with htt4k:
 ```kotlin